YongjunChen93/DSN_Tensorflow_Code/README.md

 ## Use Dense Transformer Networks

-If you want to use Dense Transformer Networks, just Fill the add_dtn, dtn_location and control_points_ratio in configure function.
+Once you successful setup the model, then can start your deep learning and enjoy it!